cloud66/help-old/_posts/getting-started/docker-getting-started-deployments.md

 </h2>

 <p>
     Information that defines how your application is deployed is accessible from <em>manifest.yml</em>.
-You can edit this file directly if you need to access <a href="http://help.cloud66.com/building-your-stack/getting-started-with-manifest-files">advanced deployment features</a> for example advanced configuration of Cross-Origin Resource Sharing or Amazon Virtual Private Cloud.
+You can edit this file directly if you need to access <a href="http://help.cloud66.com/building-your-stack/getting-started-with-manifest-files">advanced deployment features</a>.
+For example advanced configuration of Cross-Origin Resource Sharing or Amazon Virtual Private Cloud and more.
 </p>

 <p>